adamdecaf/moov-go-client/client/docs/ReceiversApi.md

 ## GetDepositoriesByID

-> Depository GetDepositoriesByID(ctx, receiverId, depositoryId, optional)
+> Depository GetDepositoriesByID(ctx, receiverID, depositoryID, optional)
 Get a Depository accounts for a Receiver based on it's ID

 ### Required Parameters